Children and Youth Catechesis

 If you think your child is eligible for this programme,

-- Please contact your Parish Catechetical Coordinator/Bridging Liason to inform them of your interest.
+- Please contact your Parish Catechetical Coordinator/Bridging Liaison to inform them of your interest.

-- Afterwhich, a follow-up interview will be arranged with you and your child.
+- After which, a follow-up interview will be arranged with you and your child by your Parish Catechetical Coordinator/Bridging Liaison.

 You may also contact us for more information.